ntustison/CV/README.md

    Annals of Biomedical Engineering
    Artificial Intelligence in Medicine
    Computers in Biology and Medicine
-   Computers in Medical Imaging and Graphics
+   Computerized Medical Imaging and Graphics
    Focused Ultrasound Foundation ad hoc grant reviewer
    Image and Vision Computing
    International Journal of Pattern Recognition and Artificial Intelligence